bainbridge/health_share/README.md

 -
 I'm a grad student living in Somerville, MA.
 I study public policy with a focus on health.

 Before grad school, I worked as a health care research analyst at an economic consulting firm in Boston.
-During that time, I learned about the incentives and barriers that impact disease management, outcomes, and health system costs.
+During that time, I learned about the incentives and barriers that impact disease management, outcomes, & health system costs.

-Before that, I studied economics and Arabic at a liberal arts college in Vermont.
+Before that, I studied economics & Arabic at a liberal arts college in Vermont.
 Though I love New England, I also miss Texas, where I grew up.

 Why you should read
 -
 In my career, I want to examine health policy research & regulations with a critical eye, help people understand the impacts of health care research & policy, & help policymakers figure out what people want.
 I don't have any formal writing experience, so I'm here to work on that.
-I'd love your comments and questions -- they'll help me get better at this.
+I'd love your comments & questions -- they'll help me get better at this.

 Where I'm coming from
 -
 I believe that universal health coverage, which

-1) is financed by a single payer and
+1) is financed by a single payer

+&

-2) prioritizes preventative health care and focuses on the social determinants of health
+2) prioritizes preventative health care & focuses on the social determinants of health

 is the most appropriate way to tackle the public health issues facing the United States.